rakesh9476/Day-streak/README.md

     4. If we don’t find a second biggest (like if all numbers are the same), we return -1.
     5. Time complexity is O(n) and space complexity is O(1)
     6. asked in SAP LabsRockstand
+2.  **Missing element in an array(geeks for geeks)** -Apprroach
+    1. Calculate the expected total count: n = len(arr) + 1.
+    2. Convert the list to a set for fast lookup: s = set(arr).
+    3. Iterate from 1 to n:
+    4. Check if each number is not in the set.
+    5. Return the first number that’s missing
+    6. Time and space complexity is O(n)
+    7. Asked in Flipkart, Morgan,Stanley ,Accolite ,Amazon ,Microsoft, D-E-Shaw ,OlaCabs ,Payu ,Visa , Intuit, Adobe, Cisco , Qualcomm ,TCS

 ###  Python / Tools Learned